In this article

 If you need more than one, the bundles save money:

-- Ultimate Everything Bundle — Every product, every bonus for $67, plus lifetime updates
+- Ultimate Everything Bundle — every product, every bonus, for $67

 Bottom Line

 Stop paying for apps that’ll guilt-trip you with notifications.
 Stop building Notion dashboards you’ll never reopen.
-Stop buying paper planners that’ll be blank by day 5.
+Stop copying spreadsheets you’ll abandon by day 5.

-Google Sheets is free, works everywhere, and doesn’t require maintenance.
-The right template turns it into the only ADHD planner you’ll actually use.
+A designed PDF is yours forever, works on any device, prints on any printer, and doesn’t require maintenance.
+The right one is the only ADHD planner you’ll actually use.

-Start with the Brain Dump.
+Start with the Daily OS.
 It’s the foundation everything else builds on.